sdeck51/jekyll-now/_posts/2018-5-5-FacialKeypointDetection.md

 <center>{% include image.html url="http://i.imgur.com/pVDFdO0.png"
 description="SimpleNet" size="250" %}</center>

 SimpleNet is a neural network with 2 layers, a 1000 neuron hidden layer, and a 30 neuron output layer.
+The input is of size 9126, which is 96x96, the size of the image.
+The output is the 30 (x,y) coordinates

 <center>{% include image.html url="http://i.imgur.com/Y7VQEbL.png"
 description="ConvNet" size="250" %}</center>

 ConvNet is a 6 layer convolutional neural network.
-Obviously more complicated than SimpleNet, ConvNet has
+Obviously more complicated than SimpleNet, ConvNet has 3 convolution layers, each followed with pooling layers using max pooling.
+3 fully connected layers follow the last pooling layer of size 1000, 1000 and 30.
+The model takes in a 96x96 image and outputs 30 (x,y) keypoint coordinates.

 # Data
 Like all machine learning algorithms, data is crucial in building a regressor or classifier.
 This tutorial will use regression as we need to output a set of points that will define the positions of the facial keypoints.
 The data we'll be using can be found [here](https://www.kaggle.com/c/facial-keypoints-detection/data).
 It consists of 7049 96x96 grayscale images of faces.
 The labeling on the images are sparse though, so only a little over 2000 images have the full label.
 The labels for this set are 30 floating point values that represent 15 x and y coordinates to line up with facial features.
 The data is formatted in a single csv file.
 <center>{% include image.html url="http://i.imgur.com/rPjZh9h.png"